Introduction

 Factors to Consider When Choosing Gravel

-- Granite: Known for its high durability but is heavier.
+- Granite: Very durable but heavier.

 Tailored Choices for Specific Applications

-Different types of projects necessitate customized approaches:
+Different projects need different approaches:

 - Commercial Projects